“You can always count on the dead to dish out more hurt.”

 Nor to snatch this moment from her.
 This moment of intimacy.
 The third time her lips have touched his flesh.

-Even her starving Beast, howling its bottomless thirst and frenzy for more, cannot compel her to show unworthiness.
+Even her starving Beast, howling its bottomless thirst for more, cannot compel her to show unworthiness.

 Caroline: The woman and the childe wants to drink forever, to latch onto that wrist and never let go.

-But a more practical part of her waves her off as the red recedes.
+But a more practical part of her pushes down the impulse as the red recedes.

 This is her sire, the prince, at this moment of disaster for his reign.
 How many of his servants lie dead?
 How many challenges await him this night?